Changissnz/nu_merchant_principal/README.md

 The table GCGT2 pre-supposes that Agent A has been able to ascertain the three available masks, as presented in table GCG1.
-If Agent B wants Agent A to have the capability to decrypt the message $M_?(I_j)$, then it encourages conditions that grant Agent A (through itself or its correspondent Agent C) the knowledge of either the actual (inarguable) mask $M_?$ or some combination of the masks $\{M_1,M_2,M_3\}$.
+If Agent B wants Agent A to have the capability to decrypt the message $M_?(I_j)$, then they encourage conditions that grant Agent A (through themself or their correspondent Agent C) the knowledge of either the actual (inarguable) mask $M_?$ or some combination of the masks $\{M_1,M_2,M_3\}$.
 The numbers in this cost table mean very little, in terms of deciding on the best out of the four choices, because the aims of Agent A is to derive one of $\{I_1,I_2,I_3\}$ from $M_?(I_j)$.
-Agent A, for its serious intents and purposes, would only be interested in $I_1$, possibly $I_2$ if $I_2$ sheds some inkling (decreases the breadth of possibilities) on $I_1$.
+Agent A, for their serious intents and purposes, would only be interested in $I_1$, possibly $I_2$ if $I_2$ sheds some inkling (decreases the breadth of possibilities) on $I_1$.
 If $I_j$ in table GCGT2 is one of $\{I_2,I_3\}$,